What is DevOps - The Guide to Benefits, Principles and Metrics

 • Quicken the bug fixes and shorten lead time to change (LTTC)

 DevOps is omnipresent.
 It’s the way modern software is being developed.
 It’s so integral to software development today that new engineers when they hear from their engineering manager that “we would be implementing DevOps for this project”, are often in shock with furrowed brows and jaws wide open.
-They wonder “what do you mean?
+They wonder “What do you mean?
 Isn’t that the de-facto way to software development?
 Huh?”.

 But a small bunch of organizations are still in the legacy days and are yet to modernize their infrastructure.
 Here we list three reasons why you should be considering DevOps.